saswata31/saswata31/README.md

-- 👋 Hi, I’m @saswata31, have been working into Analytics and Data Science domain for las 5 years.
+- 👋 Hi, I’m @saswata31, have been working into Analytics and Data Science domain for last 5 years.
 I have experience in python, SAS and R.
 - I am currently working with American Express.
 - I am looking for collaborate on any Data Science or Machine Learning projects.
 - To reach out, drop a mail @ tomader.saswata@gmail.com or you can drop a text/call @ (+91) 7595993639